Pranit-DC/RBAC-admin-tool/README.md

 ---

-## 🔒 Security Features
+## Security Features

-- ✅ JWT-based authentication
+- JWT-based authentication
-- ✅ httpOnly cookies (XSS protection)
+- httpOnly cookies (XSS protection)
-- ✅ bcrypt password hashing (10 rounds)
+- bcrypt password hashing (10 rounds)
-- ✅ Middleware route protection
+- Middleware route protection
-- ✅ CORS configuration
+- CORS configuration
-- ✅ SQL injection prevention (Prisma ORM)
+- SQL injection prevention (Prisma ORM)
-- ✅ Environment variables for sensitive data
+- Environment variables for sensitive data
-- ✅ `.env` excluded from version control
+- `.env` excluded from version control

-> **⚠️ Security Note**: This README shows API endpoints and schema design for educational/portfolio purposes.
+> **Security Note**: This README shows API endpoints and schema design for educational/portfolio purposes.
 All sensitive credentials (DATABASE_URL, JWT_SECRET) are stored in `.env` file which is **never committed** to the repository.
 The test credentials are for demo purposes only.
 ---

-## 📝 License
+## License

 MIT